Skip to main content

 We’ve seen a year of massive comebacks and superstars causing a frenzy by announcing world tours.
 However, people aren’t just missing out due to popular demand, but because of inaccessible websites.

-You might not even have to cast your mind very far back, if you were one of the people that was let down by the Oasis fiasco.
+You might not even have to cast your mind very far back if you were one of the people that was let down by the Oasis fiasco.
 However, unlike just being unlucky by not getting in a queue fast enough or being misled by crazy surging ticket prices, people with disabilities have an even greater obstacle to tackle; inaccessible websites.
-Not only do they have to endure this upset and frustration on the most popular gigs, but on every single event that they try and book.
-This blog looks into why this is the case and how companies can mitigate these barriers.
+Not only do they have to endure this upset and frustration on the most popular gigs, but they also have to endure every single event they try to book.
+This blog examines why this is the case and how companies can mitigate these barriers.

 Well, going off the latest debacle with the Oasis ticket scandal, the answer seems to be everyone.
 And, look at the controversy it caused across the media, with everyone in uproar that people were missing out due to sites crashing as they couldn’t handle the high demand or dynamic pricing taking a backlash.
 But, something that is even more scandalous is the fact that this same experience has been happening for years for the disabled community, and that’s for every booking that they attempt to make.